-The U.S. federal income tax code grants an exemption from income tax liability for organizations which satisfy a charitable purpose and which apply for and receive tax exempt status.
+The U.S. federal income tax code grants an exemption from income tax liability for organizations which satisfy a charitable purpose and which apply for, and receive, tax exempt status.
 Once this exemption is received, the not-for-profit corporation will not generally have to pay federal income taxes on donations and other funds directly related to its charitable purpose.
-The NFP entity may still be liable for taxes on unrelated business income, and may also be liable for state and local income, business, and/or property taxes.
-The NFP organization is not excluded from payroll taxes, either at the federal or state level.
+However, the corporation may be liable for taxes on unrelated business income, and may also be liable for state and local income, business and/or property taxes.
+In addition, the organization is not excluded from payroll taxes, either at the federal or state level.